hashicorp/terraform-provider-awscc/docs/data-sources/securityhub_finding_aggregator.md

 ### Read-Only

-- `finding_aggregation_region` (String) The aggregation Region of the FindingAggregator
+- `finding_aggregation_region` (String)
-- `finding_aggregator_arn` (String) The ARN of the FindingAggregator being created and assigned as the unique identifier
+- `finding_aggregator_arn` (String)
-- `region_linking_mode` (String) Indicates whether to link all Regions, all Regions except for a list of excluded Regions, or a list of included Regions
+- `region_linking_mode` (String) Indicates whether to aggregate findings from all of the available Regions in the current partition.
+Also determines whether to automatically aggregate findings from new Regions as Security Hub supports them and you opt into them.
+ The selected option also determines how to use the Regions provided in the Regions list.
+ The options are as follows:
+  +   ``ALL_REGIONS`` - Aggregates findings from all of the Regions where Security Hub is enabled.
+When you choose this option, Security Hub also automatically aggregates findings from new Regions as Security Hub supports them and you opt into them.
+  +   ``ALL_REGIONS_EXCEPT_SPECIFIED`` - Aggregates findings from all of the Regions where Security Hub is enabled, except for the Regions listed in the ``Regions`` parameter.
+When you choose this option, Security Hub also automatically aggregates findings from new Regions as Security Hub supports them and you opt into them.
+  +   ``SPECIFIED_REGIONS`` - Aggregates findings only from the Regions listed in the ``Regions`` parameter.
+Security Hub does not automatically aggregate findings from new Regions.
+  +   ``NO_REGIONS`` - Aggregates no data because no Regions are selected as linked Regions.
-- `regions` (Set of String) The list of excluded Regions or included Regions
+- `regions` (Set of String) If ``RegionLinkingMode`` is ``ALL_REGIONS_EXCEPT_SPECIFIED``, then this is a space-separated list of Regions that do not aggregate findings to the aggregation Region.
+ If ``RegionLinkingMode`` is ``SPECIFIED_REGIONS``, then this is a space-separated list of Regions that do aggregate findings to the aggregation Region.
+ An ``InvalidInputException`` error results if you populate this field while ``RegionLinkingMode`` is ``NO_REGIONS``.